End-to-End Solana Smart Contract Development in Rust

-Solana attracts developers with sub-second finality and transaction cost of $0.00025.
-But behind this speed stands a fundamentally different execution model: accounts model instead of contract storage, stateless programs, PDA derivatives instead of mapping.
-A developer coming from EVM spends the first two weeks thinking Solana is broken — because familiar Solidity patterns either don't work here or lead to different classes of vulnerabilities.
+We develop Solana smart contracts in Rust turnkey — from accounts model design to multisig deployment.
+Solana attracts developers with sub-second finality and $0.00025 transaction cost.
+But behind that speed lies a fundamentally different execution model: accounts model instead of contract storage, stateless programs, PDA derivation instead of mappings.
+A developer coming from EVM spends the first two weeks thinking Solana is broken — because the familiar Solidity patterns either don't work here or lead to a different class of vulnerabilities.
+We've learned to sidestep these pitfalls over 5 years of practice.

 Why Solana Programs Break EVM Developers

-In EVM a contract stores its state internally.
-In Solana a program is stateless executable, and data lives in separate accounts that the program doesn't own — it only authorizes operations on them.
-This means each instruction call requires explicitly passing all accounts that will be involved.
+According to Solana documentation, programs do not own data — they only authorize operations on passed accounts.
+In EVM, the contract stores its state internally.
+In Solana, the program is a stateless executable, and data lives in separate accounts that the program does not own — it only authorizes operations on them.
+This means every instruction call requires explicitly passing all accounts involved.

 First pitfall: missing signer check.
-The program receives an account via AccountInfo, but doesn't verify that the passed authority actually signed the transaction.
-In Anchor this is caught with the #[account(signer)] attribute or Signer<'info> type.
-In native Rust — through explicit check if !authority.is_signer { return Err(...) }.
-Easy to miss when writing first programs.
+The program receives an account via AccountInfo but does not check that the passed authority actually signed the transaction.
+In Anchor, this is caught with the #[account(signer)] attribute or Signer<'info> type.
+In native Rust, it is done via explicit check if !authority.is_signer { return Err(...) }.
+It's easy to miss when writing your early programs.

-Second classic vulnerability — account substitution.
-The program takes token_account and authority, but doesn't check that token_account.owner matches the passed authority.
-An attacker passes their token_account and someone else's authority — the program executes without error and drains someone else's tokens.
+The second classic vulnerability is account substitution.
+The program receives a token_account and authority but does not check that token_account.owner matches the passed authority.
+An attacker passes their own token_account and someone else's authority — the program executes without error and drains foreign tokens.

-Third pain — PDA derivation mismatch.
-Program Derived Address is calculated from seeds + program_id.
-If seeds aren't explicitly verified via find_program_address with constraint in Anchor (seeds = [b"vault", user.key().as_ref()]), an attacker can pass an arbitrary account that coincidentally matches the PDA by address but isn't legitimate.
+The third major pain is PDA derivation mismatch.
+Program Derived Address is derived from seeds + program_id.
+If seeds are not explicitly verified via find_program_address with a constraint in Anchor (seeds = [b"vault", user.key().as_ref()]), an attacker can pass an arbitrary account that happens to match the PDA address but is not legitimate.

-Work primarily through Anchor framework (current version 0.30.x).
-Anchor generates discriminator for each account type and verifies it during deserialization — this automatically closes an entire class of type confusion attacks where an attacker passes an account of the wrong type.
+We mainly use the Anchor framework (current version 0.30.x).
+Anchor generates a discriminator for each account type and checks it during deserialization — this automatically closes a whole class of type confusion attacks where an attacker passes an account of the wrong type.

 #[derive(Accounts)]